pkivolowitz/CSC3510-S-2023/README.md

 ## Class Meetings

 Monday / Wednesday / Friday at 1:35 PM to 2:40 PM.

 We will begin on-time and will usually but not always use all of the class period.

-**Note my next class is clear on the other side of the building and I don't amble to quickly.
+**Note my next class is clear on the other side of the building and I don't amble too quickly.
 As a consequence, my ability to engage in conversation after class is limited.**

 **My apologies in advance if I have to cut you off.**